atomicobject/ts-react-graphql-starter-kit/README.md

 * `config` contains configuration files for our various environments.
 The default config is set up as a twelve-factor app to be hosted in heroku.
 Most variables can be controlled via the environment – see `config/default.js`.
 * `dist` is where webpack stores compiled slices of the app.

+Default modules:
+* `client` – React/redux front-end.
+* `db` – core knex database connection helpers
+* `records` – database record types and repositories, with base record and repository classes in `record`.
+Depends on `db`
+* `graphql` – Graphql schema and implementation.
+Depends on `records` and `db`
+* `server` – express.js server that serves the client and graphql api.
+Depends on `graphql`
+* `helpers` – generic helpers that can be used in any other module – no dependencies

 ## Setup

 * Install Docker.app.
 Our database and other services are configured to run in docker.